 Spices rule the winter season.
 Cinnamon, ginger, nutmeg, cardamom.
-Tropical heat and heady scents captured in intensely flavorful gingersnap cookies or celebratory toasts to 2014 being better than thirteen.
-After the coffee infused rum was such a resounding success I continued on the infusion adventure with a trial batch of cardamom infused brandy.
-I […]
+Tropical heat and heady scents captured in intensely flavorful gingersnap cookies or celebratory toasts with sweet pear nectar and homemade cardamom infused brandy.
+Top it all with cava for a delightful winter drink After the coffee infused rum was such a resounding success I continued […]

 Ah, happy accidents.
 I knew I wanted to make savory monkeybread.
 Red and green chilies for the holiday season, perhaps a cornmeal dough to compliment the southwest flavors.
 The recipe I decided to adapt for the dough was for rolls, I knew there was going to be way more dough than I needed.
 I’ll make […]

 I know, I know.
 Homemade marshmallows are so three years ago.
 But gourmet marshmallows are freaking expensive no matter how pretty they look and homemade marshmallows are like a blank canvas, the possibilities are endless.